emberjs/rfcs/text/0000-deprecate-ember-k.md

 # Drawbacks

-Althoug this utility is not very used, there is a chance that is used by some addons and as a placeholder of a hook that is called a lot and would trigger hundreds of deprecation warnings.
+Although this utility is not very used, there is a chance that is used by some addons and as a placeholder of a hook that is called a lot and would trigger hundreds of deprecation warnings.